omitogunjesufemi/alx-higher_level_programming/0x0D-SQL_introduction/README.md

-`5-full_table.sql` | A script that prints the full description of a table in database `6-list_values.sql` | A script that lists all rows of a table from the database `7-insert_value.sql` | A script that inserts a new role in the table
+`5-full_table.sql` | A script that prints the full description of a table in database `6-list_values.sql` | A script that lists all rows of a table from the database `7-insert_value.sql` | A script that inserts a new role in the table `8-count_89.sql` | A script that displays the number of records with a particular id from a table